RE and Catholic Life

 St. Edward’s School is a learning community with a Catholic ethos founded on Gospel values.
 Through religious education, our prayer life and the general life of the school, our young people will be prepared to serve as witnesses to moral and spiritual values in the wider world:

-The Head Teacher and Deputy Head Teacher lead weekly key stage assemblies to promote the spiritual and moral development of pupils and staff.
+The Head Teacher leads weekly Gospel assemblies to promote the spiritual and moral development of pupils and staff.
 All class assemblies have a strong religious focus and are shared with parents as well as the school community.
 The school is supported by our Parish Priest, Fr Denis McGillycuddy.

 Children have the opportunity to receive three sacraments during their time at St. Edward’s Catholic Primary School.